Make a Donation

 What is dance/movement therapy?
 Based on the empirically supported premise that the body, mind and spirit are interconnected, the American Dance Therapy Association defines dance/movement therapy as the psychotherapeutic use of movement to further the emotional, cognitive, physical and social integration of the individual.

 - Focused on movement behavior as it emerges in the therapeutic relationship.
 Expressive, communicative, and adaptive behaviors are all considered for group and individual treatment.
 Body movement, as the core component of dance, simultaneously provides the means of assessment and the mode of intervention for dance/movement therapy.

 - Is practiced in mental health, rehabilitation, medical, educational and forensic settings, and in nursing homes, day care centers, disease prevention, health promotion programs and in private practice.

 - Is effective for individuals with developmental, medical, social, physical and psychological impairments.

 - Is used with people of all ages, races and ethnic backgrounds in individual, couples, family and group therapy formats.

 Drama therapy is the intentional use of drama and/or theater processes to achieve therapeutic goals.
-Drama therapy is active and experiential.
+Drama therapy is an embodied practice that is active and experiential.
 This approach can provide the context for participants to tell their stories, set goals and solve problems, express feelings, or achieve catharsis.
 Through drama, the depth and breadth of inner experience can be actively explored and interpersonal relationship skills can be enhanced.
-Participants can expand their repertoire of dramatic roles to find that their own life roles have been strengthened.